-The New NY Bridge will mean less congestion for motorists, with eight traffic lanes, four breakdown/emergency lanes, and state-of-the-art traffic monitoring systems, as well as a dedicated commuter bus lane from the day it opens.
-Designed and constructed to be mass-transit-ready, the new crossing will be able to accommodate bus rapid transit, light rail or commuter rail.
-The bridge will also include a bike and pedestrian path.
+The New NY Bridge will mean less congestion and frustration for motorists, with eight general traffic lanes, breakdown/emergency lanes, and a state-of-the-art traffic monitoring systems.
+The new crossing will also be mass-transit ready, with space for Bus Rapid Transit as well as a design that can accommodate future light rail or commuter rail.
+The bridge will also feature a shared use path for pedestrians and cyclists.

 The bridge is being designed and built by Tappan Zee Constructors, LLC (TZC), a consortium of some of the world’s best-known and most highly-regarded design, engineering and construction firms, including Fluor, American Bridge, Granite, and Traylor Bros., along with key design firms HDR, Buckland & Taylor, URS, and GZA.
 TZC is working closely on the project with a team of employees from the New York State Thruway Authority and the State Department of Transportation.

 First Concrete Road Deck Panel Placed – Fall 2015

 Main Span Towers Rise To Existing Road Level – Winter 2015